hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 Hence, it is imperative to properly define their semantics to avoid problems, such as *data races* and properly define how the representation can be lowered to a task or thread model.

-### Program Order
+### Local Order

-The program order defines the 'local' view of the execution of a PE.
+The local order defines the 'local' view of the execution of a PE.
-It a partial order defined in terms of blocking statements:
+It a partial order defined in terms of blocking statements and `await`:

 A *blocking statement* is a statement that must complete before any following statement can start.
 In particular:
 - `await` statements are blocking.
 This includes asynchronous statements that immediately `await` their completion.
 - assignments to fields are blocking.

-We say `S1` precedes `S2` in program order and write `S1 --> S2` if
+We say `S1` precedes `S2` in local order and write `S1 --> S2` if
 `S1` and `S2` are in the same compute block and one of the following hold:
    - `S1` is a blocking statement and `S2` follows `S1` in all execution paths.
    - `S1` is a non-blocking statement with completion `c` and there is a statement `await c` between all possible execution paths from `S1` to `S2`.